MRIT03/TiriYaTiyara/README.md

 - Google for providing robust APIs and embedding models.

+- Another Thanks to Google.
+Google ❤️

+- Dr Saab for his guidance.

 - Lebanon’s beautiful landscapes for inspiring this project.

 # License 🔒